3dvconf/3dvconf.github.io/2027/author-instructions.md

 (If your institution is not part of the drop-down list, you should be able to just enter a new institution domain and name.)

+Add all individuals who may represent conflicts of interest under "Advisors, Relations & Conflicts".
+This includes present and current advisors, students, co-workers, co-authors, collaborators, and other relevant professional relationships.

 Please note: Do not remove old positions.
 Those are used for conflict determination in the review process.

 **Step 4**
 Please update your list of publications in your profile; see [instructions to import papers from DBLP to your profile](https://docs.openreview.net/getting-started/creating-an-openreview-profile/importing-papers-from-dblp).

+*For missing publications:* If your papers aren't captured by DBLP (or you have issues importing them from DBLP) and don't appear in your profile, manually upload them to the [OpenReview Archive](https://openreview.net/group?id=OpenReview.net/Archive#tab-publications).

 (If you have not published yet, you can skip this step.)